microsoft/fluentui/rfcs/convergence/unified-project-board-process.md

 1. Ideally all issues assigned to a sprint should be [prioritized](#prioritization) and [estimated](#difficulty).
 1. The managers of each team will have weekly meetings to groom the [backlog](#backlog) and prioritize items.
    - Teams will have full ownership of breaking down big tasks and planning accordingly
+1. The goal of each [sprint](#sprints) is to have as few leftovers as possible for the next one, so making sure that you **break your work into chunks that fit in a sprint** is essential.
-1. Each team will set up [milestones](#milestones) which will reflect their 4 sprints long road map.
+1. Each team will set up [milestones](#milestones) which will reflect their 6 sprints long road map.
 1. Teams should try to use [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) instead of creating new fields.
    - Separate views can be created to display specific labels (ie "Known intermittent issues")